Food deserts in the United States: Related terms

 Much of the language behind food deserts is focused on how food inequities are routinely caused by anti-black racism.
 These terms serve to criticize race-neutral approaches to food desert scholarship and add more context to how industry practices exacerbate inequalities in food access.

 Supermarket redlining

 While supermarket redlining is usually used as a substitute for "food desert", supermarket redlining began use as a formal term first.
 The term was first used in a 2001 article by Elizabeth Eisenhauer titled "In Poor Health: Supermarket Redlining and Urban Nutrition".
 The article presented data on how grocery stores purposefully avoided low-income neighborhoods.
 Academics such as Alison Alkon and Teresa Mares use their own definition and framing of supermarket redlining to refer to the history of banks having discriminatory lending practices towards Black people.

 Other academics such as Naa Oyo Kwate, Ji Meng Loh, and Kellee White use the related term "retail redlining".
 They define retail redlining as "spatial discrimination whereby retailers, particularly chain stores, fail to serve neighborhoods or target them for unfavorable treatment based on the racial composition of the customers and/or store operators."

-Food apartheid

-Food apartheid is a term less common in formal academic literature, being more in vogue with platforms such as the Movement for Black Lives (M4BL).
-Its usage is meant to draw explicit connections to apartheid South Africa and force the image of normalized inequality.
-In turn, scholars that do employ the use of food apartheid do so to immediately make way for discussion on the structural causes behind the condition.
-While "food desert" presents the issue as the absence of food, "food apartheid" presents the issue of there being food without it being equitably allocated.